 You know that not all of your sales reps have the same performance measures because they have different responsibilities.
 Therefore, different roles on your sales team should have different quotas and metrics they are measured on.

-The same applies to your sales compensation plans.
+Strategic sales planning applies this insight to your incentive compensation plans.
 This ensures that each sales role has a sales plan tailored to their responsibilities, and each sales team member has the strongest opportunity to hit their goals.

 8. Continuously Analyze & Make Plan Adjustments

 The most important part of strategic sales planning is continuous analysis.
 To be successful and gain an advantage over competitors in today's highly-competitive business environment, organizations must be able to respond to market changes and adapt their sales plans quickly.
-In fact, over 90% of CFOs say the ability to dynamically plan "in the moment" is vital to react in a fast-changing business landscape (CFO.com).
+In fact, in a recent study conducted by Forrester, 90% of companies say making real-time decisions based on real-time insights is important to be effective, yet only 27% of respondents said they were equipped to do so.

 By implementing strategic sales planning, organizations ensure they use their data effectively and have the strongest plan for the year ahead.
 Access to data creates a more informed sales organization, resulting in higher performance, productivity, and better decision making.